 How To Answer Job Interview Questions About Managing Important Projects

 The key to successfully answering behavioral job interview questions is to prepare thoroughly.
 As a candidate, it’s important to think of answers to commonly asked job interview questions prior to the interview.

 Use real work experience examples of times you managed important projects.
 It’s smart to connect and highlight the skills in your answers to the competencies and skills that the interviewer is looking for.
 These are the ones required for the position you’re applying for.
 The easiest and quickest way to find these is to analyze the job description.
 Therefore, make sure to prepare strong answers and connect them to the relevant competencies of the job that you’re applying for.

 To start preparing your answers to interview questions about managing important projects, it’s smart to write down a list of important projects that you have been involved in.
 Think of all the projects in your career that really made a difference.
 Then, behind each project, you write down what the exact goals and objectives were.
 Also, do not forget to write down your specific role in successfully finishing the project as well.

 To finalize, write down what the outcomes of each of the projects were.
 Now that you have all this information summed up, it’s time to structure your answers in a way that you can use them during the job interview.

 STAR Interview Technique For Answering Questions About Managing Important Projects

 The most effective way of structuring your answers to behavioral job interview questions is by using the STAR interview technique.
 This method allows you to answer in a structured manner so that the interviewer can clearly understand all the important aspects that you want to convey.

 The STAR interview technique helps you in a simple yet effective way of how you handled specific situations and challenges in the workplace.
 STAR is an acronym that stands for (S) situation, (T) task, (A) action and (R) result.
-Below, the steps of the STAR-technique are described in more detail.
+Below, the steps of the STAR method are described in more detail.